alisaifee/flask-limiter/doc/source/recipes.rst

-.. tip:: If you have specified both an :paramref:`~Limiter.on_breach` callback and registered a callback using the :meth:`~flask.Flask.errorhandler` decorator, the one registered for ``429`` errors will still be called and therefore end up ignoring the response returned by the :paramref:`~Limiter.on_breach` callback.
+.. tip:: If you have specified both an :paramref:`~Limiter.on_breach` callback and registered a callback using the :meth:`~flask.Flask.errorhandler` decorator, the one registered for ``429`` errors will still be called and could end up ignoring the response returned by the :paramref:`~Limiter.on_breach` callback.

    There may be legitimate reasons to do this (for example if your application raises